Office of International Education

 Study Abroad

-Harvard views study abroad as an essential part of every student's undergraduate education; over half of Harvard College students participate in an international experience during their time as an undergraduate.
-Through spending a semester studying abroad, students are afforded a transformative experience.
-Study abroad provides students the opportunity to earn credit toward their concentration, secondary field, and/or language citation, while also earning elective credit that will count toward their total credits required for graduation.
-Details about academic year, semester and summer study abroad may be found on the Office of International Education (OIE) website
+Over half of Harvard College students participate in an international experience during their time as an undergraduate, and study abroad is an essential part of every student's undergraduate education.
+Through studying abroad, students are afforded a transformative experience, as students can earn elective credit, and/or credit toward their concentration, secondary field, and/or language citation, while enrolled in a foreign university or through a study abroad organization.
+Details about academic year, semester, and summer study abroad may be found on the Office of International Education (OIE) website.

-From a full year, one semester, or even just a summer abroad, there are many ways to experience international study.
-The Office of International Education advises Harvard College students on all aspects related to study abroad, from finding the right program best suited to the student’s academic and other interests, preparation prior to departure and on-the-ground resources, to funding support, academic advising, and ensuring a smooth re-entry back to Harvard.
-The OIE website has extensive advising resources, including information on approved programs and universities, course and credit guidelines, application instructions, pre-departure materials, and contact information for the OIE staff, concentration and language advisers, and student advisers and ambassadors who have recently returned from a semester abroad.
+To learn more about study abroad, students should speak with the Office of International Education, as the OIE advises Harvard College students on all aspects related to study abroad, from helping them to find the right program best suited to their academic needs and interests, as well as providing pre-departure and on-the-ground resources orientation, funding support, academic advising while abroad, and ensuring a smooth re-entry back to Harvard.
+The OIE website has extensive resources for students and faculty, including information on approved programs and universities, course and credit guidelines, application instructions, pre-departure materials, and contact information for the OIE staff, concentration and language advisors, and student advisors and ambassadors who have recently returned from a semester or academic year abroad.

 Who can Study Abroad?

-Rising sophomores, juniors and seniors may participate in semester study abroad through enrolling directly into a foreign university, studying through programs sponsored by U.S. universities, or through organizations dedicated specifically to providing high-quality study abroad programming.
-The OIE maintains a list of approved programs on the OIE website, which is reviewed and updated each semester and summer.
-If a student is interested in participating in a program that is not on the approved list, the student may petition the program through the formal petition process.
+Sophomores, juniors and seniors may participate in semester study abroad through enrolling directly into a foreign university, studying through programs sponsored by U.S. universities, or through organizations dedicated specifically to providing high-quality study abroad programming.
+The OIE maintains a list of approved programs on the website, which is reviewed and updated each semester and summer.
+If a student is interested in studying on a program or at a university that is not on the approved list, the student may petition to participate on it through the formal petition process.

 Getting Started

 To begin planning, students should meet with an advisor at the OIE during drop-in hours held daily (Monday-Thursday, 2:00 PM–4:00 PM), or through appointment, by emailing oie@fas.harvard.edu.
-Student Advisors, who are recently returned study abroad students, are also available to speak with through informal conversations, coffee chats, or during in-person drop-ins.
+Student Advisors, who are recently returned study abroad students, are also available through informal conversations, coffee chats, or during in-person drop-ins.

 Procedures for Earning Degree Credit for Study Abroad

-A maximum of 32-credit transfer credits may be earned from studying abroad, and credits earned are considered transfer credit and are applied to a student's academic record by the OIE upon completion of the study abroad experience (see more below).
-No more than 16-credits may be earned for each semester spent abroad no more than 8-credits may be earned for summer study abroad.
+A maximum of 32-credit transfer credits may be earned from studying abroad.
+Credits earned are considered transfer credit and are applied to a student's academic record by the OIE upon completion of the study abroad experience (see more below).
+No more than 16-credits may be earned for each semester spent abroad, and no more than 8-credits may be earned for each summer study abroad.

-Credit from study abroad may be earned for concentration and/or elective credit and may also contribute to a secondary field or language citation.
+Students may earn credit for concentration and/or elective credit and may also take courses which contribute to a secondary field or language citation.
 Courses taken during semester or summer study abroad may also count for the divisional distribution requirement.
-Specific information about these options is provided on the OIE website, the General Education website (see Term Time Study Abroad), and through the undergraduate advisers in the academic departments.
+Specific information about these options is provided on the OIE website, the General Education website (see Term Time Study Abroad), and through the undergraduate advisors in the academic departments.

-Students planning to study abroad in countries where English is not the primary language are encouraged to complete at least one year of study in the host country’s language before studying abroad.
-Additionally, as part of their academic program during each semester or summer abroad, students in non-English speaking countries are expected to take either a language instruction course or a course taught entirely in a language of the host country.
-Students taking language courses abroad should be aware of the language policy.
+Students planning to study abroad in countries where English is not the primary language are encouraged to complete at least one year of study in the host country’s language before studying abroad (though not required to do so).
+Additionally, students are expected to take a language instruction course or course taught entirely in a language of the host country as part of their academic program during each semester or summer abroad.
+Students taking language courses abroad should be aware of the language policy for transferring credit back to Harvard

-It is expected that students who study abroad for a semester or academic year will take a full course load abroad as determined by the study abroad institution or program and approved by the OIE.
+Students who study abroad for a semester or academic year are expected to take a full course load abroad as determined by the study abroad institution or program and approved by the OIE.
 The full course load should also align with the College's policies regarding an equivalent full course load (i.e., 16-credits per semester), which will be applied to their student record.
+Courses taken abroad must be taken for a letter grade, not Pass/Fail, and appear so on the study abroad transcript.
+However, neither the course names nor grades will appear on a student’s Harvard College transcript, and grades earned abroad do not factor into a student’s GPA.
+Study abroad transcripts are maintained in my.harvard as part of the student’s academic record and are reviewed by concentrations during the transfer credit evaluation process.

 Applying for Study Abroad

 Online application instructions are available on the OIE website.
-To ensure that academic advising conversations take place before the student receives approval to study abroad, it is expected that students will have consulted with their Resident Dean and departmental DUS regarding their proposed study abroad coursework.
-Students should meet with a study abroad adviser from the OIE for specific questions on this process.
+To ensure that academic advising conversations take place before the student receives approval to study abroad, it is expected that students will have consulted with their Resident Dean and departmental DUS regarding their proposed study abroad coursework and feasibility to go abroad.
+Students should meet with a study abroad advisor from the OIE for specific questions on this process.

 To be approved for study abroad, a student must be in good academic and disciplinary standing during the semester immediately preceding the proposed period of study.
-Unless permission is granted by the Administrative Board in advance, a student may not study abroad for credit when the student is on probation for any reason or on a Leave of Absence.
+Unless permission is granted by their Resident Dean in advance, a student may not study abroad for credit when the student is on probation for any reason or on a Leave of Absence.

-To study abroad, students must do both of the following:
+To study abroad, students must complete both of the following:

-• Apply directly to their study abroad program or university for admission by their published deadlines.
+- Apply directly to their study abroad program or university for admission by their specific deadlines.

-• Apply to the Office of International Education for course approval and transfer credit by the deadline listed below:
+- Apply to the Office of International Education for course approval and transfer credit by the following deadlines:

 Semester Study Abroad